franz1981/activemq-artemis/docs/user-manual/en/security.md

 server will simply use whatever user name (if any) the client provides.
 This option is `false` by default.

+## Rejecting messages without a Validated user

+To assist in security the `reject-empty-validated-user` option exists.
+If this is `true` then the server will reject any message that does not have a validated user set.
+For JMS and Stomp clients this is mapped to the key `JMSXUserID`.

 ## Role based security for addresses

 Apache ActiveMQ Artemis contains a flexible role-based security model for